xtremepathak/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Get-Item.md

 PS C:\> get-item c:\Windows\*.* -exclude w*
 ```

-This command gets items in the Windows directory with names that include a dot (.), but do not begin with w*.
+This command gets items in the Windows directory with names that include a dot (.), but do not begin with w<em>.
-This command works only when the path includes a wildcard character (*) to specify the contents of the item.
+This command works only when the path includes a wildcard character (</em>) to specify the contents of the item.

 ## PARAMETERS